generaxion/axio-starter/modules/background/docs/README.md

-# Aucor Background
+# Background

 ## Install

-1. Insert folder
+1. Insert directory

+## Contents

+Replacement of core/group block.

 ## Usage

+In Gutenberg select the "Background" block to use.